Measuring Brain Changes Following Cognitive Intervention in Pediatric Patients With Brain Tumors

 Summary

-The goal of this study is to learn if an online computerized training program improves processing speed in children with pediatric brain tumors.
+The goal of this study is to learn if an online computerized training program improves processing speed, attention, and working memory in children with a primary brain tumor during and after active cancer treatment.
 The main questions it aims to answer are: 1.
-Is the cognitive intervention feasible to administer to children with brain tumors during and after cancer treatment?
-2. Is the cognitive intervention acceptable to patients and caregivers?
-3. Does the cognitive intervention improve neuropsychological functioning?
+Is the cognitive intervention feasible to administer to children with brain tumors during and after cancer treatment?, 2.
+Is the cognitive intervention acceptable to children and caregivers?, and 3.
+Does the cognitive intervention improve neuropsychological functioning?
 There is no comparison group for this study.
 Participants will: 1.
-Complete 15 minutes of online computerized cognitive training 5 times a week for 8 weeks.
-2. Have weekly check-ins with the cognitive coach.
-3. Fill out acceptability surveys at the end of the cognitive intervention.
-4. Complete pre- and post- neuropsychological testing.
+Complete an online computerized cognitive training program for approximately 15 minutes per day, 5 days a week, for 8 weeks; 2.
+Have weekly check-ins with the cognitive coach, 3.
+Complete a survey at the end of the cognitive training program, and 4.
+Complete pre- and post- neuropsychological testing.

 Eligibility